 Which shell am I using?

-Shell is a command interpreter that interprets the commands entered by you, runs against Unix/Linux Kernel, and provides the result on the standard output device.
+Shell is a command interpreter.
+It interprets the commands entered by you, runs against Unix/Linux Kernel, and provides the result on the standard output device.
 There are many shells developed since Unix came into existence.

 Below is the list,